Hidden Population III Descendants in Ultra-Faint Dwarf Galaxies: Fiducial Model

-{\it{Which EDF for Pop~III SNe can reproduce the observed [C/Fe] and [Zn/Fe] ratios of Boötes I stars?}} From comparing our model results with observational data for Boötes~I (Fig.~\ref{fig3}) it is evident that {\it none of the individual models} which assume a single Pop III SNe type (only faint/cc/high/hyper) is able to reproduce, at the same time, the observed distributions of [C/Fe] and [Zn/Fe].
+From comparing our model results with observational data for Boötes~I (Fig.~\ref{fig3}) it is evident that {\it none of the individual models} which assume a single Pop~III SNe type (only faint/cc/high/hyper) is able to reproduce, at the same time, the observed distributions of [C/Fe] and [Zn/Fe].
 In fact, assuming that all pristine SNe evolve as low-energy SNe allows to reproduce the high values of [C/Fe] observed in Boötes~I stars but not the high [Zn/Fe] values.
 On the other hand, energetic SNe can reproduce the measured values of [Zn/Fe], but fail to reproduce the observed [C/Fe] stellar ratios.
-Finally, even taking into account the contribution of Pop~II SNe, it is not possible to reproduce the data, as well as assuming a single type of Pop~III SNe. \\
+Finally, even taking into account the contribution of Pop~II SNe and using different set of stellar yields/EDFs, it is not possible to reproduce the data, as well as assuming a single type of Pop~III SNe.
 In conclusion, to reproduce the variety of [C/Fe] and [Zn/Fe] measured in Boötes~I stars with different [Fe/H] we need the contribution of Pop~III SNe with different energies.
-Thus, we choose as our {\it{ \vl fiducial model\vd}} the \vl all types\vd \, model (see Fig.~\ref{edf_teo}) in which the theoretical EDF is spread among different equiprobable energies.